 Patrick’s influences range from street artists such as Maclaim Crew, Etam and Bezt through to great painters like Caravaggio and Rembrandt.

-Often, Patrick can visualise the artwork in his head before he begins, or he will explore the possibilities through rough sketching.
+Often, Patrick can visualize the artwork in his head before he begins, or he will explore the possibilities through rough sketching.
 He works with pencils, acrylics and oils, creating everything by hand before making slight improvements at the end of the process in Photoshop.

 Capable of producing work that is highly detailed and realistic, Patrick balances this with rougher and edgier elements to ensure the final product feels fresh, vibrant and handmade.

-Patrick’s clients include The Wallstreet Journal, Netflix, Outdoor Magazine, BIC, TUI Cruises, Axel Springer Verlag, Kion, Hadelsblatt, WUV, Hofbräuhaus München and more.
+Client list Patrick’s clients include The Wallstreet Journal, Netflix, Outdoor Magazine, BIC, TUI Cruises, Axel Springer Verlag, Kion, Hadelsblatt, WUV, Hofbräuhaus München and more.